 Color

-It is the emotion of the image.
+For me, color is the emotion of the image.
+Everything else is structure.